Ketchum Inc.: Mergers and acquisitions

 Omnicom Group acquired Ketchum in 1996.
 At the time, Ketchum was the 25th-largest American agency.
 In 1998, Ketchum merged with British consumer agency Life PR.
 Ketchum sold Ketchum Advertising in 1999; the "Ketchum" name has referred solely to the PR practice since that time.

 In the 2000s, Ketchum acquired several firms and opened others, including the acquisition of New York management consulting firm Stromberg Consulting in 2001, the launching of influencer marketing and community building firm Emanate in 2006, and the acquisitions of clinical trial patient recruitment agency MMG in 2008, Moscow-based Maslov PR in 2010, Indian agency Sampark PR in 2011, Capstrat in North Carolina in 2012, and German lifestyle and social media PR agency Brandzeichen in 2013.
 Ketchum took a majority stake in Newscan's China operations in 2011, expanded Ketchum Sports & Entertainment practice into Brazil in 2012, and acquired ICON International Communications in Singapore in 2013.
 In the US, Ketchum partnered with luxury and lifestyle agency Harrison & Shriftman in 2011, and launched music marketing service Ketchum Sounds in 2012.

-In 2009, Ketchum merged with Europe-based Pleon in one of the industry's largest mergers.
-Ketchum merged with South Korea-based firm InComm Brodeur in 2013.
+Ketchum merged with Düsseldorf-based Pleon in one of the industry's largest mergers in 2009, and later merged with South Korea-based firm InComm Brodeur in 2013.

+In February 2026, Omnicom Public Relations announced a restructuring of its portfolio, and as part of the changes, Ketchum and Golin, an agency owned by Interpublic Group (IPG), merged to form a combined global brand communications agency.
+The restructuring also included the integration of Porter Novelli into FleishmanHillard.
+According to Omnicom Public Relations, the changes were designed to create a more integrated communications organization while maintaining continuity for existing clients.